Programming-0101/TheBook/manuscript/chapter1.md

 Any meaningful handling of information requires the understanding of three related (but distinct) concepts: variables, values, and data types.

 In order for a computer program to manipulate information, it needs a way to hold or refer to information.
-This is the concept of a variable.
+This is the concept of a **variable**.
 A variable is a name or identifier used to refer to a single piece of information.
 It acts like a container that allows a program to refer to a piece of information indirectly, without being dependent on the exact content of that information.
 One analogy is that a variable is like a cup: a cup can be used to hold different kinds of liquids (water, juice, or even motor oil).
 The cup is independent of the liquid (the cup can even be empty), but it provides an effective way of working with a liquid (for example, measuring the amount of water used in a recipe).

-Besides the idea of a variable that can hold information, there is the concept of a value.
+Besides the idea of a variable that can hold information, there is the concept of a **value**.
 Unlike a variable (which is only used to refer to a piece of information), a value is the specific information contained in a variable.
 Returning to the previous analogy of a cup, a value is like the specific liquid inside the cup (variable).
 What does a particular cup hold?
 Is it water or motor oil?
 The cup is not what's really important; what's important is what is in the cup (especially if you are making a recipe!).

-The final concept is one that has already been alluded to: the idea of a data type.
+The final concept is one that has already been alluded to: the idea of a **data type**.
 A data type refers to the kind of information that a variable can hold.
 For example, the kind of material that a cup is designed to hold is a liquid.
 The description "liquid" is a description of the type of content that the cup can hold.
 A plate, on the other hand, is designed to hold a different kind of material - something that is solid (such as a steak or chicken cordon bleu).
 More specifically, the "data type" that a plate is intended to hold is "food" and steak would qualify as a type of food while motor oil would not.
 Notice that the concept of data type (e.g.: "food") can be applied to both the variable (plate) and the value (steak).

 This brings up an important consideration: The data type of a variable should be appropriate for the kind of information the variable is intended to hold.
 There is a close relationship between variables, values and data types, even though those three ideas refer to different things.
 Cups are used to hold liquids; plates are used to hold food; and a balloon is used to hold a gas.
 It would be entirely inappropriate (if not impossible) to use a balloon to hold a piece of cake!
 Using these analogies, the concepts of variable, value and data type can be clearly distinguished: